Electricity at the macroscale and its microscopic origins: Assumptions about materials' structures

-In Sec.~\ref{section:homogenization}, I will define the {\em macroscale infinitesimal} ${\abs{\dbx}}$, which is a lower bound on the magnitudes of displacements that are measurable at the macroscale.
-On the microscale I denote it by ${\prectheo}$.
+In Sec.~\ref{section:homogenization} I will define the {\em macroscale infinitesimal} ${\abs{\dbx}}$, which is a lower bound on lengths and distances that are measurable at the macroscale.
+At the microscale I denote ${\abs{\dbx}}$ by ${\prectheo}$

+I denote the smallest measurable distance at the microscale by ${\abs{\dd{x}}\equiv\precmicro}$.
+Its value can be arbitrarily small, as long as it is finite and an inviolable lower bound.

-\subsubsection{A {\em quasi-}one dimensional material}
+\subsection{A {\em quasi-}one dimensional material}

-It may be useful to consider the macroscopically-uniform material depicted schematically in Fig.~\ref{fig:material}.
-It can be viewed as a three dimensional material with a large aspect ratio and a microstructure, ${\nu:\realone\to\realone}$, which is only one dimensional because its value ${\nu(x)}$ at $x$ is really an average of its three dimensional microstructure in the plane perpendicular to the page.
+It may be useful to consider the macroscopically-uniform materials depicted schematically in Fig.~\ref{fig:material} and Fig.~\ref{fig:crystal_dipole}.
+The material in Fig.~\ref{fig:material} can be viewed as a three dimensional material with a large aspect ratio and a microstructure, ${\nu:\realone\to\realone}$, which is only one dimensional because its value ${\nu(x)}$ at $x$ is really an average of its three dimensional microstructure in the plane perpendicular to the page.

-The planes perpendicular to the page at ${x=x_L}$ and ${x=x_R=x_L+S}$ bound the material in the ${-\htx}$ and ${\htx}$ directions, respectively, where $S$ is the length of the material.
-Therefore ${\nu(x)}$ is negligible when ${x\notin(x_L,x_R)}$.
+The planes perpendicular to the page at ${x=\xl}$ and ${x=\xr=\xr+S}$ bound the material in the ${-\htx}$ and ${\htx}$ directions, respectively, where $S$ is the length of the material.
+Therefore ${\nu(x)}$ is negligible when ${x\notin(\xl,\xr)}$.

 The bulk macrostructure is depicted as uniform in Fig.~\ref{fig:material}, which is not the general case.
 I do not make any assumptions about the macroscopic charge density $\Rho$, except that it is differentiable {\em almost everywhere}.
 By this I mean that it is differentiable everywhere except where it changes nonlinearly on an interval of width ${\prectheo=\abs{\dbx}}$.